rosh-tom/rosh-tom/README.md

 - 💬 Ask me about anything.
 - 📫 How to reach me: no you can't.
 - 😄 Pronouns: He/Him.
-- ⚡ Fun fact: truth hurts, sometimes.
+- ⚡ Fun fact: Truth hurts, sometimes.
 -->